-Provision has been made to allow remote control of several operating parameters.
+Provision has been made to allow remote control of several system functions.
 Contact input 1 allows remote activation of the mute all or dim functions.
-Contact input 2 allows remote activation of the insert 1 or insert 2 functions.
+Contact input 2 allows remote activation of the insert 1, insert 2, or bypass functions.
 The level control input allows remote control of the monitor output level.
-The exact functioning of the remote inputs is dependent on the configuration of Model 59 Control Console parameters.
+The exact functioning of the remote inputs is dependent upon the configuration of Model 59 Control Console parameters.
 Refer to the Configuration section of this guide for details.

 Remote control of mute all or dim is provided to allow a variety of applications to be supported.
 Placing a mechanical switch adjacent to a telephone, allowing personnel to conveniently mute the monitor loudspeakers, is a perfectly acceptable application.
-Allowing a talk-back system to automatically dim the monitors is another typical application.
+Allowing a talkback system to automatically dim the monitor loudspeakers is another typical application.

-Remote control of insert 1 or insert 2 was specifically provided to support interfacing with an associated console's PFL/solo system.
-By connecting to an electronic signal that indicates when the PFL/solo system is active, audio signals connected to insert return 1 or 2 will be automatically monitored.
+Remote control of the bypass function is specifically provided to support interfacing with an associated console's PFL/solo system.
+By connecting contact input 2 to a switch or contact closure that indicates when the PFL/solo system is active, audio signals connected to the bypass inputs will automatically be monitored.

-The remote level control input is one of those features which is rarely going to be used, but if you need it, you'll really need it!
-(Without having support built into the Model 59 Control Console's hardware and software, it would be almost impossible to add a remote level control later.)
+The remote level control input is one of those features which may rarely be used, but when needed, it'll really be needed!
+Without having support built into the Model 59 Control Console's hardware and software, it would be almost impossible to add a remote level control later.

+The remote level control input, along with the remote mute all and dim functions, makes it simple to create a small control console for secondary locations.
 The remote level control input was provided specifically to allow a producer, director, or other "big cheese" to have their own level control for use when previewing motion picture or video work-in-process.
-The remote level control input, along with the remote mute all and dim functions. makes it simple to create a small control console for secondary locations.